 - Shipyard buildings

-- Consumer Goods factories
+- Consumer goods factories

 - Pharmaceutical factories

-Engineering Simulation as Main Plant Optimization Tool
+Engineering Simulation in Plant Design Optimization

 Pollution Control with Airflow Analysis